 With the park being mostly closed for construction there was only one way to get a little closer to the monument.
 To the east side of the parking complex there is a nature trail that takes you past the Sculpter studio and to a path that is paved and has stairs along it.
 There are quite a few stairs to climb as you move closer and closer to the monument itself but it does provide for a closer view where you can really see the detail.

 Well that just about wraps up my stops in South Dakota.
 What an amazing area.
-From Deadwood, to the Black Hills National Forest and Roughlock Falls to the Friendship tower and Mount Rushmore, there was a ton to do in this little corner of the world and I really enjoyed my time and can’t wait to head back soon.
+From Deadwood, to the Black Hills National Forest.
+Roughlock Falls to the Friendship tower.
+Finally Mt.
+Rushmore.
+A ton to do in this little corner of the world and I really enjoyed my time.
+I’m sure I will be heading back soon!

 If you have a suggestion for a hike that you would like me to try, feel free to email me at firstname.lastname@example.org or you can follow me on the below social media platforms.
 I have also added this hike and all the hikes to the interactive map that you can find here.